 The complexity being due to the infinite variables generated by the mixing of multiple persons, each with unique backgrounds, capabilities, interests, needs; including customers, suppliers, managers and employees; along with their operational systems, locations, markets, technology deployed and products.

 The MRI for Businesses solution, quickly and inexpensively turns that complexity into a functional business improvement resource.

 The company benefits from a 360 view of what’s going right and what could be going better in all areas of the organization, with special emphasis on the customer’s point of view.
 That feedback is then qualified by the feedback from management and staff allowing them to prioritize what to focus on what needs to be done to drive customer delight.

 The recently released book Be Like Amazon – Even a Lemonade Stand can do It, by Bryan and Jeffery Eisenberg and Roy Williams, is a demonstration of how understanding the four Pillars can be applied to any company.
-The MRI for Businesses methodology is used in their free survey and is the next step to take a deep dive into each company to allow them to take the actions required to allow them to create a continuous improvement culture to Be Like Amazon.
+The HALO Effect methodology is used in their free survey and is the next step to take a deep dive into each company to allow them to take the actions required to allow them to create a continuous improvement culture to Be Like Amazon.